 - Is the data consolidated, and has it been cleaned?

-With high-quality data fueling your attribution model, your analytics will continue to improve over time, yielding better and more actionable results each subsequent month.
+With high-quality data fueling your attribution strategy, your analytics will continue to improve over time, yielding better and more actionable results each subsequent month.

 Get Started With Data-Driven Attribution